amerand/CANDID/README.md

  | rmax= not given, set to Field of View: rmax=55.24 mas
 ```

 One might want to limit the observables and/or instrumental setups fitted.
 VLTI/GRAVITY data, for example, provide no meaningful closure amplitude.
-If our "axcir" variable was from a GRAVITY dataset, one should add `axcir.observables=['icp','v2']; axcir.instruments = ['SPECTRO_FT']` after opening the file in order to limit the following fits to phase closure and V2, as well as instrument to the fringe tracker (or `axcir.instruments = ['SPECTRO_SC']` for the science spectrograph, but very slow...).
+If our "o" variable was from a GRAVITY dataset, one should add `o.observables=['icp','v2']; o.instruments = ['SPECTRO_FT']` after opening the file in order to limit the following fits to phase closure and V2, as well as instrument to the fringe tracker (or `o.instruments = ['SPECTRO_SC']` for the science spectrograph, but very slow...).

-### FIG1 - CHI2MAP: fitted diameter and fixed flux ratio=1%:
+### CHI2MAP: fitted diameter and fixed flux ratio=1%:
 The easiest thing to try is a chi2 map, assuming a certain flux ratio for the companion.
 This is quite inefficient but CANDID allows to do it.
 If no parametrization is given (step size 'step=', maximum radius for search 'rmax'), CANDID will guess some values based on the angular resolution and the wavelength smearing field of view.
 The flux ratio is given in percent.

 ```
->>> axcir.chi2Map(fig=1, fratio=1.0)
+>>> o.chi2Map(fig=1, fratio=1.0)
  > step= not given, using 1/4 X smallest spatial scale = 0.67 mas
  > observables: ['v2', 'icp']
  > UD diam Fit